State-based Checks and Effects

 1. Game-ending Checks: The game will first make a pass to validate whether any conditions that result in a player having won or lost a game are to be checked.

-2. Damage: If enough damage is marked on a unit to bring that unit’s life to 0 or less, the unit will die.
+2. Damage: If the damage marked on a unit equals or exceeds a unit's life stat, the unit will die.

 3. Durability: If a weapon has no durability counters, the weapon will be destroyed.